 When I was 31, I had a very open and candid conversation with my dad about my childhood, and the ways I felt he could have been a better father.

 Don’t get me wrong – my dad is a wonderful dad in many ways, but, like most parents, he didn’t always get things right.
 Our discussion included a range of things, but for the purpose of this love lesson, one thing we discussed was his inability to control his emotions at times, and the things he said in anger.
-Following our emotional heart-to-heart, he wrote me a letter, apologizing for past behaviours, and shared how proud he was of me.
-My dad is a very loving man in many ways, and I’m blessed to have a father who is willing to listen to constructive criticism and apologize for his mistakes.
+Following our emotional heart-to-heart, he wrote me a letter, apologising for past behaviours, and shared how proud he was of me.
+My dad is a very loving man in many ways, and I’m blessed to have a father who is willing to listen to constructive criticism and apologise for his mistakes.
 I love him dearly, but I did have to unlearn being comfortable in certain situations that I was very used to because of some of the things I experienced as a child.